carlos-gmartin/AffiliateMarketingTech/README.md

 # AffiliateMarketingTech

-# Tech Services Hub

-Tech Services Hub is a modern, user-friendly website built with a powerful stack comprising React, PHP, and Tailwind CSS.
+AffiliateMarketingTech is a modern, user-friendly website built with a powerful stack comprising React, PHP, and Tailwind CSS.
 This platform serves as a one-stop destination for tech enthusiasts, professionals, and businesses seeking a wide range of technical services and solutions.
 Whether you're looking for web development, software consulting, or IT support, Tech Services Hub has you covered.

 ## Features